Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 </table>

-To continue in the same rhythm, the mint is closed after every 30 days and opened for one day.
+To continue in the same rhythm, the mint is opened for one day after every 30 days.

+### 3.1 Referral NFT

+To further incentivize the promotion of the Nitro token, we added a referral option to the minting process.
+The referral NFTs will be airdropped to the Nitro NFT holders before the TNT20 token launch.
+For every 20 Nitro NFTs a wallet holds, they will receive one referral NFT airdropped.
+In total, there will be 100 Referral NFTs.
+The NFTs that are not airdropped will be kept by the founding team for giveaways, gifting to influencers, or selling on the secondary market.
+Similar to the Nitro NFTs, there is also a 7% creator fee on the OpenTheta marketplace for the Referral NFT.
+This fee will go into the Nitro Token smart contract and increase the TFuel backing.

+The referral can be set up by the wallet that currently holds the NFT on the Nitro website.
+For that, you can specify whichever wallet address you want to receive your referral bonus.
+After setting up the referral, share the referral link with your friends and community.
+If they mint through that link, the referrer gets 20% of the fee paid by the minter.
+Example:

+- First Mint Day: Fee = 1% -> Referrer would get 0.2%
+- Fifteenth Mint Day: Fee = 5% -> Referrer would get 1%

+As the referral reward is only applied to the fee the minter is paying, the backed TFuel can still only increase!

 ## 4. Technology and Architecture

 With the Nitro token smart contract on the Theta blockchain, we are using a self-executing digital contract that automatically enforces and executes the terms and conditions defined in its code.
 This contract is powered by Theta blockchain technology, ensuring transparency, security, and immutability.
 In addition, the Nitro NFTs on the Theta blockchain represent unique digital assets that are used to verify ownership for the no-fee Nitro Token distribution and for the redistribution of applicable fees to the holders.

+## 5. Team and Admin control

+For complete transparency we are listing here the functions that only the Nitro Team has access to in the smart contract:
+1. setTransactionFeeBasisPoints: we can set the fee between 0% and 5%.
+Intended is 2% this regulates the Transaction fee and the redeeming fee (if not on Mint Day)
+2. setWhitelistedWallet: If a wallet is whitelisted sending Nitro to that wallet will not have any fee applied.
+Intended use is so we can add liquidity to ThetaSwap without loosing Nitro Tokens

 ## 5. Use Cases